 School of Visual Arts (SVA) was founded in 1947 as the Cartoonists and Illustrators School.
-The College now serves more than 4,300 students enrolled in over 30 graduate and undergraduate degree programs.
-Programs for aspiring animators include BFA Animation, and BFA Computer Art, Computer Animation and Visual Effects.
-An MFA in Computer Arts (with concentrations in animation, motion graphics and fine art) is also available as well as a BFA Cartooning and Continuing Education (CE) animation courses.
+The school serves more than 4,300 students enrolled in over 30 graduate and undergraduate degree programs.
+Programs for aspiring animators include BFA degrees in Animation, Computer Art, and Computer Animation and Visual Effects.
+An MFA in Computer Arts with Concentrations in Animation, Motion Graphics and Fine Art is also available as well as a BFA Cartooning and Continuing Education (CE) Animation courses.

 Per the College, all animation students “learn the fundamentals of drawing, storytelling, character development, and professional animation software, as well as the history of animation, all for the purpose of bringing their creations to life.”
 The curriculum “covers the entire spectrum of animation professions, from traditional animation to stop-motion to digital; and access to faculty- and alumni-operated studios provides numerous opportunities for hands-on learning, internships and employment.”

 Students have learned and worked at companies around New York including Titmouse, Framestore, MPC, The Mill, Method, Molecule, and Plymptoons Studio.
 SVA graduates have also gone on to work at Blue Sky Studios, Disney Feature Animation, Pixar, ILM, DreamWorks Animation, Lucasfilm, Nickelodeon, Cartoon Network, Sony Pictures Animation, Warner Bros.
 Animation, and independent animation studios across the globe.

 7. Savannah College of Art and Design, Savannah, Georgia (Top 4% of colleges considered)